JiaxiangX/dev-tutorial-app/tutorial-readme.md

 ![myinfo-tutorial-app](myinfo-tutorial-app-landing.jpg)

 If you can see the page above, it means your setup is complete and you are ready for the tutorial!
+Please note that this is a blank tutorial app, you have to follow the tutorial to see the expected results.
 >Please contact the facilitators if you are having difficulties with the setup